ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Background

-We assume the measurement operator $\mathcal A_{\bs s}$ to be randomly chosen and parameterized by a random vector $\bs s$ that is independent from $\bs n$, drawn from a set $\mathcal S$.
-In the MRI setting, the vector $\bs s$ can be viewed as the k-space sampling mask, where the probability of observing a specific sample could depend on the k-space location.
-We note that such a model could account for variable density masks used in MRI.
+In this work, we assume the measurement operator $\mathcal A_{\bs s}$ to be randomly chosen and parameterized by a random vector $\bs s$ that is independent of $\bs n$, drawn from a set $\mathcal S$.
+For example, $\mathcal A_{\bs s}$ can be viewed as a Fourier transform followed by multiplication with a k-space sampling mask parameterized by $\bs s$ in the single-channel MRI setting.
+The binary mask $\bs s$ is chosen at random, where the probability of a specific value being one is pre-specified.
+In the multi-channel setting, $\mathcal A_s$ corresponds to multiplying $\bs \rho$ with the coil sensitivities to obtain multiple sensitivity weighted images, followed by the undersampled Fourier transform of each of the images.
 The goal of the image reconstruction scheme is to recover $\bs\rho$ from $\bs y_{\bs s}$.
 The inverse problem in~\eqref{fwd} gets simplified to the image denoising model when $\A = \mathcal I$.

 Supervised deep learning methods learn to recover the fully sampled image $\bs{\widehat \rho}$ only from noisy and undersampled measurements $\bs{y_s}$.
 Let